 The court can also issue a judgment for any outstanding alimony payments.
 The court has the authority to hold the party in contempt of court for failure to pay.
 In some cases, they can impose additional fines and sentence the party to jail time.
 This is a more common occurrence than you might think as many people ordered to pay alimony to become resentful and attempt to avoid making these payments.
 Speak with an Ogden alimony attorney when you have questions about how you can hold your former spouse or the other parent accountable for making alimony payments.

 Emy A. Cordano Is A Powerful Ally

 Folks have tried to navigate Utah’s complex divorce system, but unfortunately never received the alimony they sought, or simply didn’t receive enough to survive.
 Ex-spouses are known for hiding assets by putting money in off-shore accounts, withdrawing large sums of money, and keeping it locked in safes, even putting property in someone else’s name to circumvent financial reviews.
 It’s a nightmare.

-Powerful and educated, Emy A. Cordano knows the challenges men and women face post-divorce.
+Powerful and educated, Emy A. Cordano, Attorney at Law knows the challenges men and women face post-divorce.
 Having launched her successful practice on the heels of her own divorce, she’s helped many folks in positions such as yours to receive financial benefits that are fair and equitable for all parties.
 With knowledge of Utah’s divorce laws and a tenacious approach in fighting for divorcees’ financial benefits, she’s an Ogden alimony attorney regarded by many as Utah’s preferred legal counsel.